vishalmhjn/scopus_caller/README.md

 ### Semantic Scholar API

 Semantic Scholar also provides an API to retrieve the article's meta-data.
 It is possible to obtain abstracts by specifying the DOI of the article.
+Abstracts for all SCOPUS database articles are not available from Semantic Scholar database.

-## Install the dependencies
+## Installation

 1. Create a virtual environment to install all packages in and activate the environment:
    _(Make sure you are in the parrent folder of this project)_